GSS111/azureinterviewquestions/README.md

 A cloud broker is an intermediary acting on behalf of the purchaser of cloud services, negotiating deals and managing the relationship with cloud providers.

-14. How to reduce cloud costs without effecting capacity?
+ **- How to reduce cloud costs without effecting capacity?**
+ - Leverage discount options/reserved instances
+ - Use less expensive regions
+ - Shut down idle virtual machines

-15. What is a virtual directory in IIS?
+ - What is a virtual directory in IIS?

 **15. What makes a cloud native architecture?**